mojaloop/merchant-payment-docs/First Sprint Features/hub.DFSP profile creation.md

 ### Acceptance Criteria

-* Default DFSP user admin user will be able to add new DFSP users, manage merchant lists and all other actions that are available to the DFSP.
+* Default DFSP  admin user will be able to add new DFSP users, manage merchant lists and all other actions that are available to the DFSP.